MaryAwish/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Exercise 12: Script that displays the 10 newest files in the directory Exercise 13: a script that takes a list of words as input and prints only words that appear exactly once Exercise 14: Lines containig a pattern in a file
+Exercise 12: Script that displays the 10 newest files in the directory Exercise 13: a script that takes a list of words as input and prints only words that appear exactly once Exercise 14: Lines containig a pattern in a file Exercise 14: The number of lines that containsthe pattern